Blosc/c-blosc2/ROADMAP.rst

 Roadmap
 =======

-C-Blosc2 is the new iteration of C-Blosc 1.x series, adding more features and better documentation.
+C-Blosc2 is the new iteration of C-Blosc 1.x series, adding more features and `better documentation <https://c-blosc2.readthedocs.io>`_.
-This document lists the goals for a production release of C-Blosc2.
+This document lists the new features for the production release of C-Blosc2, as well as the plans for the future.

 Many of the features implemented so far have been possible with the funds of a `generous donation <https://www.blosc.org/posts/blosc-donation/>`_.
 Thanks to HUAWEI, and specially to Zeeman Wang!